 Through the support of LGO industry partners who wish to invest in future leaders in bioengineering, LGO students enrolled in the Department of Biological Engineering will receive a generous fellowship.
 For the most current information on the LGO fellowship, visit our program costs page.

-Popular BE courses among LGO students include:
+Other popular BE courses among LGO students include:

 Learn more about the MIT Graduate Program in Biological Engineering.